-During the year ended June 30, 2017, the School received most of its support from the Osceola School Board and from contributions.
+During the years ended June 30, 2019 and 2018, the School received most of its support from the School Board and from contributions.
 It is reasonably possible that in the near term these programs could increase or decrease due to budget modifications at the School Board, which could affect the School and its ability to continue operations.
 The School has considered this possibility and would seek other funding sources to continue its operations if any decreases were to occur.